claytonketner/CSCI200_FactorySim/Manager-Classes.md

       * private CardLayout layout - use the cardlayout to switch screen between connectpanel and mPanel
       * private ConnectPanel cPanel - allow the client to connect to server
       * private PartManager mPanel - the panel to display part manager
-      * netComm - NetComm instance to communicate with server
+      * private NetComm netComm - NetComm instance to communicate with server
 * Methods:
       * msgReceived - handles message from server (takes message and NetComm that received the message)